MariuszAdamowicz/10x-todo/.ai/api-plan.md

 #### **`GET /tasks`**

 -   **Description**: Get all tasks for a project.
-Can be filtered by parent task or delegation status.
-Intended for both User and AI.
-The project is identified by the user's session or the AI's API key.
+A `project_id` is required for user-based requests.
+Can be filtered by parent task.
 -   **Query Parameters**:
+    -   `project_id` (uuid, required): The ID of the project to retrieve tasks from.
     -   `parent_id` (uuid, optional): Filters tasks to get children of a specific parent task.
-If not provided, returns top-level tasks.
+If not provided, returns top-level tasks (where `parent_id` is null).
     -   `delegated` (boolean, optional, AI-only): If `true`, returns only tasks delegated to the AI.
 -   **Success Response (200 OK)**:
     ```json